 Barri Gotic: The Old City Center of Barcelona City

-Barri Gothic, or the Gothic Quarter is a historically rich area in Barcelona.
-It was previously the city centre of medieval Barcelona.
+Barri Gothic or the Gothic Quarter is a historically rich area in Barcelona.
+It was previously the city center of medieval Barcelona.
 Thus, you can find many remains from old Roman structures along your tour, including some famous ones like Carrer del Bisbe and Sant Felip Neri’s Square.
 Be sure to bring a good camera with you to get a shot of the best locations with your loved ones.